kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 In addition to current `populator`, `deletor` and `discoverer`, a new component named `storageManager` will be introduced in the plugin, to manage the backend storage.

-According to the input of classes in the configuration, there will be a list of `wrappers` under the manager, to communicate with backend storage. `wrapper` is a general interface, each kind of storage should have its own implementation. storageManager store the wrappers according to storage classes, wrappers of different classes can be different.
+According to the input of classes in the configuration, there will be a list of `backends` under the manager, to communicate with backend storage. `backend` is a general interface, each kind of storage should have its own implementation. storageManager store the backends according to storage classes, backends of different classes can be different.
-LVM wrapper will be introduced in alpha phase.
+LVM backend will be introduced in alpha phase.

 ```
-Wrappers map[string]wrapper.LocalVolumeWrapper
+Backends map[string]backend.DynamicProvisioningBackend
 ```

 During start-up, a new environment variable is needed for the provisioner DaemonSet: